microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

         <br />

-    3. Click on Apply Button to finish the Library and Driver Configurations:
+    3. Click the **Apply** Button to finish the Library and Driver Configurations:

         <br />